rajatgirotra/study/cpp/CPP_NEW/RValueReferences/4_README.txt

 So, we would like to convert b into an rvalue.
 The C++ standard provides a function.

 template <typename T>
-   std::move(const T& arg); to convert its argument to an rvalue, thereby forcing move sematics.
+   std::move(const T& arg); to convert its argument to an rvalue, thereby forcing move semantics.

 So if can say

-  a = std::move(b); // to force move sematics.
+  a = std::move(b); // to force move semantics.

 The standard library function swap is also implemented like this.